Casper-dev/casperjs/docs/installingWeb3.md

 ### Windows
 Install https://www.npmjs.com/package/windows-build-tools and try again

-> It will need admin rights and take a while to install
+> It will need admin rights and might take a while to install

 ### MacOS \ Linux